Skip to content

 Investment

 $15,000 fixed for the diagnosis.
-Implementation priced at 10-15% of estimated revenue impact.
+Implementation is priced separately if needed.

 In their own words